Wednesday 27 March 2024

 I would like to say with some certainty how much time is required to match the age of the clone, although I believe this is in the order of months rather than years.
 I believe stem cell replication rate reduces with age, tho so far have only been able to determine that stem cells skew with age, that is favor the male or female chromosome instead of the 50/50 we probably need.

 The bone marrow mobilization drugs G-CSF used in combination with Plerixafor are used over a period of 8 days to remove the patients bone marrow, with the donor undergoing a similar process 4 days later, concurrently transplanting bone marrow to the patient during the additional 4 days.
 I'm told the first day yields about 50% of the removable bone marrow, with 25% on subsequent days, however I'm not sure how accurate this data is.
 There are a few temporary side effects from the drugs, you might want to check online or consult the doctor for details.
-Aspiration for removal may require a longer period in hospital if a general anesthetic is used.
+Apheresis is relatively pain free, where aspiration for bone marrow harvesting may require a longer period in hospital if a general anesthetic is used.

 For reassurance: sickle-cell anemia was cured in a teenager.
 From just a few edited cells using CRISPR, the patients entire bone marrow was replaced; from a few stem cells to approximately 0.5bn, 1.5kg or 99.5% of the patients, without any side effects so far.
 This successful treatment gave scientists the confidence to proceed in attempting to replace all bone marrow in elderly patients.